Chris Moyles: Other television appearances

 On 23 February 2009, Moyles was the guest on BBC One's The One Show to promote the BT Red Nose climb of Mount Kilimanjaro.
 He appeared again on the show on 26 February 2010 to talk about and promote the second series of Chris Moyles' Quiz Night.
 In July 2009, he featured in an episode of the genealogy documentary series Who Do You Think You Are? on BBC One where he explored his Irish ancestry.
 He visited Ireland and Belgium, where his great-grandfather fought and died in the First World War.
 On the programme Moyles discovered that his surname means bald servant from the Irish "Ó Maolmanach".
 He also co-presented Children in Need Rocks Manchester in November 2011.
 Moyles appeared on the quiz show The Million Pound Drop along with Andi Peters in February 2012, they won £25,000 to divide between their chosen charities.
+Moyles appeared on Behind the Music: Remastered as one of the interviewees for the remastered version of "Weird Al" Yankovic's Behind the Music episode.

 Moyles appeared on Children in Need on 16 November 2012, performing Bring Me Sunshine on stage with holograms of comedy duo Morecambe and Wise in an effort to raise money for the charity.

 On 31 October 2022 Moyles was announced by ITV as a campmate of the 2022 series of I'm a Celebrity...Get Me Out of Here!.
 On the promo video Moyles says "It's only three weeks in the middle of a jungle; What could possibly go wrong?"
 He was voted out sixth on 24 November.